If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Position yourself with your feet flat on the floor, chest up, and low-back arch exaggerated.

-- Pull your shoulder blades together as you squeeze your back to initiate the movement, pulling the bar down in a smooth motion to your midsection.
+- Pull your shoulder blades together as you squeeze your back to initiate the movement, pulling the bar down smoothly to your midsection.

-- Hold the contraction for a moment, then slowly return the bar all the way back to the starting position.
+- Hold the contraction for a moment, then slowly return the bar to its starting position.

 How To Do

-The rope straight arm lat pull down utilizes a rope attachment to provide the beginner with a more neutral hand positioning.
-This can help alleviate joint stress some may develop utilizing other variations.
+It uses a rope attachment to give the beginner a more neutral hand position.
+This can help relieve joint stress some people may get from using other variations.

 How To Do

-- Pull your shoulder blades together as you squeeze your lats to initiate the movement, pulling the rope down in a smooth motion, toward your thigh.
+- Pull your shoulder blades together as you squeeze your lats to initiate the movement.
+And then pull the rope down toward your thigh.

 8. Incline Straight Arm Pulldown